create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [ ] **colorIndex** [ ] <small>[0,∞) or -1</small>

-*colorIndex* indices provide order in which colors are applied.
+*colorIndex* values define the order in which Color|ColorRGBA values are applied to polygons (or vertices).

 #### Hints

+- If colorIndex array is not provided, then Color|ColorRGBA values are indexed according to the coordIndex field.
 - If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
-If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
+- If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual

 ### MFInt32 [ ] **texCoordIndex** [ ] <small>[-1,∞)</small>